BrunoSlaus/Resolution_Change/README.md

 primarily for downgrading resolution.
 In this case the "interpolation order" was shown to be irrelevant.

+The "+1" addition to the CRPIX and NAXIS are padding.
+This is relevant only for extremely low-res images where a small number of pixels would otherwise not cover the original image completely.

 The folder where the code is located should contain an "Input", "Output" and "log" folders.
 Within the "Input" folder there should be a "Galaxy_Images_VLA" folder (the name can be modified in the code) in which there should be a separate